Fransgenre/carte/README.md

 - In the `backend` directory, run `cargo run -- openapi ../frontend/openapi.json`
 - In the `frontend` directory, run `npm run generate-api`

+### Regenerating sqlx query metadata

+This is only needed if you have modified one of the backend SQL queries.

+In the `backend` directory, run `cargo sqlx prepare --database-url postgresql://postgres:postgres@localhost/safehaven`.

+If you use the Nix flake, you can run `cargo sqlx prepare` without the `--database-url` argument.

 ## License

 Licensed under the GNU General Public License v3.0, see [LICENSE](LICENSE).